Updated on September 9th, 2022 at 05:14 pm

 The problem with giving power to law enforcement is a tendency to maximize that power to the detriment of the otherwise innocent person.

 Note: Not wearing a seat belt for persons over 18 years is a primary traffic offense.

 Why Were the Virginia Traffic Stop Laws Changed?

 According to reformers, the changes in Virginia traffic stop laws were a key step toward reducing pretextual policing.
 This was to stop law enforcement from stopping vehicles for minor reasons like expired tags and marijuana odor and conducting an unrelated search or investigation.

 Unfortunately, Black motorists were on the receiving end of these traffic stops, many of which spiraled out of control.

 With the changes, several infractions were downgraded from primary offenses.
 If you are stopped by an officer and charged with a crime for any of these infractions, you should consult an experienced and qualified traffic ticket attorney.

-In some instances, it’s less troublesome and expensive to go along with the charge, but other times, it could lead to loss of your driver’s license, hiked insurance premiums, fines, criminal records, or possible jail time.
-In which case, you should fight them in court.
-A professional traffic lawyer increases your chances of winning.
+In some instances, it’s less troublesome and expensive to go along with the charge, but other times, it could lead to loss of your driver’s license, hiked insurance premiums, fines, criminal records, or jail time.
+In this case, you should fight them in court, and hiring a professional traffic lawyer increases your chances of winning.
 Contact Keefer Law Firm today!